 Simple 5-Step Admission Process (Newport Mesa Preschool)

 Thank you for your interest in our school.
-We are a Pre-Kindergarten only program comprised of 15 students with 2 teachers who hold credentials in Early Childhood Education.
+We are a Pre-Kindergarten only program comprised of 21 students with 2 teachers and instructional support staff who hold credentials in Early Childhood Education.
 Your year at Susan Phillips Day School will serve as your child’s Pre-K year prior to Kindergarten entrance.

 Step 1: Obtain Program Application

 Program applications are available to download and print from our website.
 Applications may also be picked up in person by visiting the classroom on any school day after September 20th.

 Step 2: Submit Program Application